Gaming for All

 I’d like to add a massive thanks to Special Effect for providing the most amazing service, making gaming accessible for everyone.
 Without them we wouldn’t have been able to try such a vast amount of equipment and find exactly what works for him.
 You can read more about who they’ve helped or find out how to get involved at their website.
 They regularly run events such as GameBlast – which is the UK’s biggest gaming marathon weekend.
 One year we’re hoping that we can join in to help raise money and give something back to them.

-If you’re interested to know more about the tech that Chase currently uses then why not subscribe to my blog?
+If you’re interested to know more about the tech that Chase currently uses then why not subscribe to my blog or you can check out our Everybody’s Gaming Channel here.
 I’ll be adding a more in-depth post about the individual bits of equipment and how it all works with various games for him soon.
 I’d love to know what computer games you fondly remember from you childhood, comment below and let me know!

 UPDATE SEPTEMBER 2017